 “Plus, the seller is often asked to support buyers with closing cost concessions, pre-listing repairs and updates, post-inspection repairs, and possible extended hold times, all of which can add up to substantial costs.”

 In addition to speed, a flexible schedule is another benefit of selling for cash.
-For example, if you need to close before moving to your next home, an investor or flipper will be more likely to delay possession after closing than a traditional buyer would.
+For example, if you need to close on your next home before moving, an investor or flipper will be more likely to delay possession after closing than a traditional buyer would.

 Quicker path to your next home